GiovanniPicogna/observability-td/referee_report/referee_report.md

 Very naively, one could imagine that the outcome would be the same as in your model since your simulations are locally isothermal and rely on tabulated temperatures anyway.
 In case there is no clear advantage, make sure to mention that you confirm that it could be done with a more simple approach - although it is likely reasonable to test it.

   - The 2 bands studied in this work are ALMA Band 3 (3 mm) and Band 7 (0.85 mm).
 The contribution to these 2 wavelengths are given predominantly by dust particles with similar dust sizes, although contribution from smaller and bigger dust sizes can play a non-negligible role.
 Especially for Band 7, the 1D approach can fail in predicting the correct dust emission since, as shown in Figure 3 (second row, which represents the 1 mm dust particles) of the manuscript, the dust is stirred up in the whole domain and in particular close to the gap edge.
 The 1D approach could on the other hand allow a better handling of dust growth/fragmentation and indeed it has been tested in the literature (see e.g. Garate et al. 2021).
+We added a comment in a new Section 4.3.

 - p 3, r, l.
 18ff: I assume the temperature (and thus the scale height) transitions from the X-ray regime to the hydrostatic regime at the sharp drops close to the cavity edge (at column densities of NX=2e22).
 How do you measure temperature, is that the one at the midplane or some vertical average?